 ALSYMEX is active in the fields of defence, energy, aeronautics and major research infrastructures.

-Its experienced team of design and program engineers allow ALSYOM to manage long term, multi technology projects in demanding areas such as Defence, Aerospace, Nuclear Energy and Research Infrastructures (astrophysics, fusion devices, high power lasers and particle accelerators).
+Its experienced team of design and program engineers allows ALSYOM to manage long-term, multi-technology projects in demanding areas such as Defence, Aerospace, Nuclear Energy and Research Infrastructures (astrophysics, fusion devices, high power lasers and particle accelerators).

-ISO 9001:2008 certified, ALSYOM is present both in inertial and magnetic confinement fusion domains, being on side one of the major suppliers of the French Nuclear Authority (CEA) on the MegaJoule Laser program and on the other side involved in several contracts related to the ITER program.
+ISO 9001:2008 certified, ALSYOM is present both in inertial and magnetic confinement fusion domains, being, on one hand, one of the major suppliers of the French Nuclear Authority (CEA) on the MegaJoule Laser program and, on the other hand, involved in several contracts related to the ITER program.

 ATMOSTAT designs, develops and manufactures highly critical mechanical equipment.
 It also ensures engineering such as reliability and lifespan studies, developments and qualifications of industrial processes…

-It has diversified industrial means (milling CNC, turning CNC, wire and stamping electrical discharge machining, laser welding, beam welding, brazing, thermal and surface treatment), wide methods of control (traditional and three-dimensional measurement, metallography, radiography…).
+It has diversified industrial means (milling CNC, turning CNC, wire and stamping electrical discharge machining, laser welding, beam welding, brazing, thermal and surface treatment) and extensive methods of control (traditional and three-dimensional measurement, metallography, radiography…).